Lapeer, Michigan: History

 Other distinguished natives include John T. Rich, former governor of the state of Michigan; Louis C. Cramton, special assistant to the U.S. Secretary of the Interior in 1931 and 1932.
 He led studies of the area around the Colorado River that led to the establishment of the first National Recreation Area, Lake Mead National Recreation Area; Charles Potter, whose son became a U.S. Senator; William Reed, Big Ten Football Commissioner; and Marguerite deAngeli, internationally known writer of children's books.

 At one time, there were two courthouses.
 The White family erected one at the present site of the Old Lapeer High School at Main and Genesee Streets, while the Hart family erected one at Nepessing and Court Streets.
 The Board of Supervisors purchased the Hart courthouse for $3,000, which is now the oldest continuously running courthouse in the state of Michigan and one of the oldest 10 courthouses in the United States.
 White's courthouse later became the first school in Lapeer called Lapeer Academy.

 Over time, it became evident that the business district would be near the Courthouse, so the city's founders moved the Opera House piece-by-piece to its present location at the southeast corner of Court and Nepessing Streets in 1879.
 The building is now known as the White Block.

 Lapeer's first church was the Congregational Church; organized in 1833, the same year Lapeer was platted.
 The Methodist Episcopal Church opened its doors a year later, followed by the Baptist Church in 1858, the Immaculate Conception Catholic Church in 1866, the Universalist Church in 1873, the Methodist Protestant Church in 1877 and the Grace Episcopal Church in 1882.

 Lumbering was the sole industry in the early days of Lapeer.
 The flourishing lumber business attracted the New York Central Railroad and Grand Trunk Railroad.
 Lapeer later became the intersection to two state trunk lines: M-21 and M-24.
-Adequate supplies of water, fuel and electricity, and many various forms of recreational facilities, provided the foundation for our growing community.
-Our industries today supply our state's high-tech automotive industry with gray iron casting, molded plastics, plastic fabrics, electrical harnesses and stamping.
+Industries today supply the automotive industry with gray iron casting, molded plastics, plastic fabrics, electrical harnesses and stamping.

 On October 26, 2010, Lapeer became a founding member of the Karegnondi Water Authority.

 On August 15, 2012, the fourth-largest Powerball jackpot was won from a ticket sold at a Sunoco station in Lapeer.
 The jackpot had an annuity value of $337 million.